Ettwiller/RIMS-seq/README.md

 `--fq2` : fastq containing Read2

 `--genome` : genome of reference (in fasta format). :exclamation: The reference genome needs to be exactly the same as used in RIMS-seq.
 We recommend that the genome is derived from the assembly done using RIMS-seq reads to avoid possible issue.
+We used SPAdes (https://cab.spbu.ru/software/spades/) for most of the assemblies using RIMS-seq but other assemblers can be used.

 `--out` : name for the output (.bam format)